infinum/eightshift-docs/website/blog/2022-12-22-block-patterns.md

 <!--truncate-->

 ## What are Block Patterns and why use them?
-Block Patterns are predefined block layouts which allow you to speed up adding new content and make it look more consistent.
-The basic idea is to have a ready template which consists of multiple blocks, that already have predefined options, and all you have to do is add content to these blocks.
+Block Patterns are predefined block layouts which allow you to add content faster and make it look more consistent.
+The basic idea is to have a ready-made template which consists of multiple blocks, that have options predefined, and all you have to do is add content to these blocks.

 They can be used in multiple ways.
 You can create sections composed of few blocks which you can then easily insert anywhere on the site.
 You can also create complex page layouts which could be used for writing blog posts, for example.